spywhere/Javatar/Developers/CodingGuideline.md

 - UnitTesting
    - For test the UnitTest test cases before push to remote
 - Terminality
-   - For running UnitTest easier by just pressing key
+   - For running UnitTest easier by just pressing a key

 #### Coding